- Royal Botanic Garden & Domain

 The Library houses one of the most extensive collections of botanical, horticultural and ecological books, magazines, videos, photographs and publications, as well as material on related topics.
 The Library is only available for bona fide research work and appointments should be made with the Librarian, phone 02-9231 8152.

 The Royal Botanic Garden, Sydney (including the Domain) has free entry.
-Public access to exhibition spaces is also free with the exception of the Tropical Centre ($5.50 adult, $3.30 child, $11 family).
+Public access to exhibition spaces is also free.

 How to contact us